SwetaAIS2024/SDLC_day1/PRPs/template.md

 - **Out of Scope** - Explicitly excluded features
 - **Success Metrics** - Measurable outcomes

+do not do any analysis, just focus on the exact prompt and generate PRP just for this feature
 ----

 you are a senior developer.
 Use this PRP <filename> to create the code base for <function>